 VP & Managing Director at Equinox

-MIRO — A VISUAL COLLABORATION PLATFORM that powers 2 million users worldwide — relies on Setka Editor to power its design-driven company blog.
-With pre-designed templates and snippets to easily brand, style and layout everything that gets published, each article that goes up on the Miro blog has a special look to it — one the distinguishes it from any other brand.
+Miro — a visual collaboration platform that powers 2 million users worldwide — relies on Setka Editor to power its design-driven company blog.
+With pre-designed templates and components to easily brand, style and layout everything that gets published, each article that goes up on the Miro blog has a special look to it — one the distinguishes it from any other brand.

 Their choice of typography and color palette runs through all the posts they publish, creating a consistent and memorable identity that enhances every read — especially since the company’s rebranding.
 Every element, from pull quote to illustration, speaks to their aesthetic and unique identity; even Miro’s new logo works as an effective design element in and of itself, prominently visible at the top of each page and cleverly used in various colors and sizes in cover art and in-line CTAs.